 - Handmade: Also, saltillo tile is not produced in a factory.
 These clay tiles are made from hand, making each and every square unique and personal to your home or building.

-- Natural Wear-And-Tear: Saltillo is a softer clay, and these type of tiles will need to be sealed after they are installed to preserve the overall quality of your floor.
+- Natural Wear-And-Tear: Saltillo is a softer clay, and these types of tiles will need to be sealed after they are installed to preserve the overall quality of your floor.
 Some people choose to seal saltillo tile twice to increase its sheen and shine, but these tiles also create a more nostalgic, rustic feel if they are allowed to wear naturally.
 Throughout Mexico and the American Southwest, there are many public spaces with saltillo tile that has become weathered throughout the years.
-The floor then holds a new depth and charm–holding history, past footsteps, and memories for all newcomers.
+The floor then holds a new depth and charm–holding the history, past footsteps, and memories for all newcomers.

-In addition to being a low-cost tile flooring solution, saltillo is also a low maintenance for material for outdoor spaces and busy families, making it attractive for both commercial and residential property owners.
+In addition to being a low-cost tile flooring solution, saltillo is also low maintenance for material for outdoor spaces and busy families, making it attractive for both commercial and residential property owners.

 - Disguises Dirt: Due to its naturally warm brown coloring, saltillo tile is able to hide dirt, so you can’t even tell if the floor is dirty.
 This is a nice perk whether you have children or maintain a space that experiences high foot traffic.